vitsavinov/memteach/README.md

 PURPOSE OF THE GAME
 ==================
-The object of the game is to remove all the memory-cards from the table with the minimal amount of clicks.
+The purpose of the game is to remove all the memory-cards from the table with the minimal amount of clicks.

 PLAYING MEMTEACH
 ================